-More seriously, one written statement prepared in May 1980 by a man who had recently arrived at KID, along with the standard and undoubtedly true complaints that salaries were low, life difficult, and foreign aid still insufficient, alleged that in Phnom Penh there were daily arrests of both government employees and ordinary people on charges of working for Pol Pot or the CIA.
-Another serious charge, with respect to Vietnamese intentions, was that the latter had forced the introduction of Vietnamese language courses into Cambodian schools over the objection of Khmer education committees.
+More seriously, one written statement prepared in May 1980 by a man who had recently arrived at Khao I Dang, along with the standard and undoubtedly true complaints that salaries were low, life difficult, and foreign aid still insufficient, alleged that in Phnom Penh there were daily arrests of both government employees and ordinary people on charges of working for Pol Pot or the CIA.
+Another serious charge, with respect to Vietnamese intentions, was that the latter had forced the introduction of Vietnamese language courses into Cambodian schools over the objection of Khmer education committees.84

-Sok Yieng, whose interesting background was noted earlier, was given a position in the new Ministry of Information and Press as soon as he returned to Phnom Penh, and he fled in December 1979, like Seng Chen An with a large family group of 12 persons including small children.
+Sok Yieng, whose interesting background was noted earlier, was given a position in the new Ministry of Information and Press as soon as he returned to Phnom Penh, and he fled in December 1979, like Seng Chen An with a large family group of twelve persons including small children.
 He too wrote that the Vietnamese were trying to impose not only their language but also the entire Vietnamese school syllabus from primary grades up to university; and he predicted that their plans would prevail despite opposition by Khmer education personnel.
 His report also contained the names of half a dozen people arrested by the new government, but in most cases without indicating the nature of their alleged offenses, and his attitude seemed to be that all Khmer should be immune from arrest by the PRK for whatever reason.

-One case in which he did offer a reason for the arrest was that of a journalist who had refused to carry out Vietnamese orders to engage in

-"autogecide" [sic], probably meaning 'autogenocide,' or the alleged Vietnamese intention to induce the Cambodians to racial suicide by subtle, insidious, non-violent means.
-Another of Sok Yieng's examples which is worthy of more serious attention was the situation of Mok Sakun, first Minister of Economy, reported to have died in Vietnam in March 1979 while undergoing medical treatment, which for Sok Yieng meant that he had probably been murdered.
-The presumed reason for his political murder would have been, according to Yieng, his opposition to the Vietnamese insistence on using their own currency, the dong, in the entire 'Indochinese Federation.'
-Whatever the cause of Mok Sakun's death - on April 9, in Phnom Penh, reportedly after a long illness - we now know that there was probably never a Vietnamese plan to impose the dong throughout Indochina, and that in early 1980 a new riel displaced it in Cambodia.
-86
+One case in which he did offer a reason for the arrest was that of a journalist who had refused to carry out Vietnamese orders to engage in "autogecide" [sic], probably meaning "autogenocide," or the alleged Vietnamese intention to induce the Cambodians to racial suicide by subtle, insidious, non-violent means.
+Another of Sok Yieng's examples which is worthy of more serious attention was the situation of Mok Sakun, first minister of economy, reported to have died in Vietnam in March 1979 while undergoing medical treatment, which for Sok Yieng meant that he had probably been murdered.
+The presumed reason for his political murder would have been, according to Yieng, his opposition to the Vietnamese insistence on using their own currency, the dong, in the entire "Indochinese federation."
+Whatever the cause of Mok Sakun's death-on 9 April in Phnom Penh, reportedly after a long illness-we now know that there was probably never a Vietnamese plan to impose the dong throughout Indochina, and that in early 1980 a new riel displaced it in Cambodia.
+Beautogetical series of the cambodia of the cambodia.
+Beautogetical series of the cambodia of the cambodia of the cambodia.
+Beautogetical series of the cambodia of the cambodia of the cambodia of the cambodia.
+Beautogetical series of the cambodia of

-The stories of atrocities - arbitrary arrest and killing of intellectuals - were kept circulating in the refugee centers by people who had already been outside Cambodia for months, and one man who had been very active in preparing and circulating the written reports summed up his own with, "part of the Khmer population have become refugees abroad and the majority of the Khmer who still remain in their country are threatened with death by famine and by the policy of racial extermination of the PAVN."
+The stories of atrocities-arbitrary arrest and killing of intellectuals-were kept circulating in the refugee centers by people who had already been outside Cambodia for months, and one man who had been very active in preparing and circulating the written reports summed up his own with "part of the Khmer population have become refugees abroad and the majority of the Khmer who still remain in their country are threatened with death by famine and by the policy of racial extermination of the PRVN."
 A few people, including one of the more perspicacious postwar intellectual returnees, were even trying to convince themselves that the Tuol Sleng prison was the work of the Vietnamese.